MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 In this part of the page, roles can be added to or deleted from a user.
 If you edit your own account (for example, if you delete your own administrative role), your edits might interfere with your ability to use some features of Fraud Protection.
 If you must restore permissions, you can reset them in the [Azure portal](https://portal.azure.com/#home).

-To learn more about the available PSP roles, see [PSP user roles and access](psp-user-roles.md#psp-user-roles-and-access).
+To learn more about the available PSP roles, see the [PSP user roles and access](psp-user-roles.md#psp-user-roles-and-access) section of this topic.

-### Revoke user access to environment
+### Revoke user access to the environment

 To revoke a user's access to the current environment, select the user in the member list, and then select **Revoke access**.

 > [!IMPORTANT]
-> Revoking access for a user removes them from the current environment.
-They may still have access to other environments in the hierarchy.
-To fully remove a user from accessing Fraud Protection, [delete the user from your AAD tenant](/azure/active-directory/fundamentals/add-users-azure-active-directory#delete-a-user), completely removing their access to your tenant and its associated applications or services.
+> When you revoke access for a user, the user is removed from the current environment.
+However, they might still have access to other environments in the hierarchy.
+To fully remove a user's access to Fraud Protection, [delete the user from your Azure AD tenant](/azure/active-directory/fundamentals/add-users-azure-active-directory#delete-a-user).
+In this way, you completely remove the user's access to your tenant and its associated applications or services.

 ## PSP user roles and access